BMW XM Review & Prices

 Out on the open road, the BMW XM starts to show some cracks.
 While in full hybrid mode, the automatic transmission can feel quite sluggish to change gear under hard acceleration.
 When you want to get up to speed, there’s a pause while the transmission, engine and electric system work out what to do.

-There’s loads of sound-deadening to help make the cabin a serene place to be, and on longer distances, the XM feels less like a performance SUV and more of a comfortable cruiser – something you might not expect from a sports flagship.
+There’s loads of sound-deadening to help make the cabin a serene place to be, and on longer distances, the XM feels less like a performance SUV and more of a comfortable cruiser – something you might not expect from a performance flagship.

 On a twisty road